devbootstrap/uniswap-exchange-fork/README.md

 If you are using a local Geth node then follow the [README for using Geth instead](./geth/README.md).
 The remaining instructions here are for using a forked local Ganache node from Rinkeby testner.

-This experiment was contuctted using [Uniswap V1](https://uniswap.org/docs/v1)
+This experiment was conducted using [Uniswap V1](https://uniswap.org/docs/v1)

 ## Start Ganache as a fork from Rinkeby